Codebiosys/verification-reporter/README.md

 > the project works for you before using it.

 # Verification Reporter
-> Verification Report Generation for Clinical and Non-Clinical Systems
+> Verification Report Generation for Clinical and Non-Clinical Systems.

 Verification Reporter is a testing framework that can test a web-based system programmatically and output a report for inclusion in validation documentation.
 The purpose of Verification Reporter is to help automate the validation process encountered in clinical systems, especially regressive validations.
 Verification Reporter can reduce the time it takes for groups with regulatory requirements to introduce new software versions into their pipelines/workflows.

 Verification Reporter is a Docker-based project that uses test scenarios to based in [cucumberjs]([https://github.com/cucumber/cucumber-js) and